Zscaler (NASDAQ:ZS) Releases Q1 2022 Earnings Guidance

-Zscaler (NASDAQ:ZS) last released its quarterly earnings results on Thursday, September 9th.
-The company reported $0.14 EPS for the quarter, topping analysts’ consensus estimates of $0.09 by $0.05.
-The firm had revenue of $197.07 million during the quarter, compared to analysts’ expectations of $187.44 million.
-Zscaler had a negative net margin of 38.30% and a negative return on equity of 36.46%.
-The firm’s revenue for the quarter was up 56.5% compared to the same quarter last year.
-During the same period in the previous year, the company earned ($0.34) EPS.
-Sell-side analysts expect that Zscaler will post -1.36 earnings per share for the current fiscal year.

-In related news, insider Amit Sinha sold 8,113 shares of the stock in a transaction that occurred on Wednesday, June 16th.
-The shares were sold at an average price of $213.46, for a total value of $1,731,800.98.
-Following the completion of the transaction, the insider now directly owns 281,713 shares of the company’s stock, valued at approximately $60,134,456.98.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CFO Remo Canessa sold 4,678 shares of the company’s stock in a transaction that occurred on Wednesday, June 16th.
-The shares were sold at an average price of $213.46, for a total transaction of $998,565.88.
+In related news, insider Amit Sinha sold 7,000 shares of the stock in a transaction on Thursday, June 24th.
+The stock was sold at an average price of $220.51, for a total transaction of $1,543,570.00.
+Following the sale, the insider now owns 268,318 shares in the company, valued at approximately $59,166,802.18.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Karen Blasing sold 2,000 shares of the stock in a transaction on Monday, June 21st.
+The stock was sold at an average price of $216.25, for a total value of $432,500.00.
+Following the transaction, the director now directly owns 3,763 shares in the company, valued at approximately $813,748.75.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 98,775 shares of company stock valued at $22,635,330.
-Insiders own 21.40% of the company’s stock.
+In the last quarter, insiders sold 77,984 shares of company stock worth $18,311,603.
+21.40% of the stock is currently owned by company insiders.

 A hedge fund recently raised its stake in Zscaler stock.
-Morgan Stanley increased its holdings in Zscaler, Inc. (NASDAQ:ZS) by 1.9% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 344,900 shares of the company’s stock after buying an additional 6,365 shares during the quarter.
-Morgan Stanley owned about 0.25% of Zscaler worth $74,520,000 at the end of the most recent reporting period.
-Institutional investors own 37.59% of the company’s stock.
+Morgan Stanley raised its holdings in shares of Zscaler, Inc. (NASDAQ:ZS) by 1.9% in the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 344,900 shares of the company’s stock after acquiring an additional 6,365 shares during the quarter.
+Morgan Stanley owned approximately 0.25% of Zscaler worth $74,520,000 as of its most recent filing with the SEC.
+Institutional investors and hedge funds own 43.78% of the company’s stock.

 Zscaler, Inc engages in the provision of cloud-based internet security platform.
 It provides four integrated and comprehensive solutions to customers using cloud platform, the Zscaler Zero Trust Exchange.
 The firm offers Zcaler internet access, private access, and platform.
 The company was founded by Jay Chaudhry and K.